-Montessori is the method of education which
+Montessori is a method of education which allows

-> examine things with all his senses
+- examine and discover with all their senses

 - follow their own pace

-a brief history
+a brief history of Montessori education